jg10545/electricmayhem_tutorials/README.md

 ## `02_overview_of_create_stages.ipynb`

-Tools for preprocessing a patch before implanting- such as resizing, stacking channels, or soft-proofing
+Tools for preprocessing a patch before implanting- such as resizing, stacking channels, or soft-proofing.

 ## `03_overview_of_implant_stages.ipynb`

-Tools for differentiably pasting a patch into an image
+Tools for differentiably pasting a patch into an image.

 ![example patch from notebook 03](docs/implant_example.png)

 ## `04_overview_of_compose_stages.ipynb`

-*COMING SOON*
+*NOT YET WRITTEN*.
+The only real compose tool currently in `electricmayhem` is `em.KorniaAugmentationPipeline`, which is just a pass-through to the amazing `kornia` library.
+There's room here for more tailored pipeline stages, but the ability to call any combination of `kornia` augmentations has been enough flexibility for everything I've worked on so far.

 ## `05_overview_of_infer_stages.ipynb`

-*COMING SOON*
+Mostly an explanation of how the code handles different YOLO model types.

 ## `06_ensembles_and_transfer_attacks.ipynb`

+Train a patch using an ensemble of two models, then evaluate how well it transfers to a third model.

 ## `07_bayesian_optimization.ipynb`

+Let's try to turn the attack from CVPR2024's *Overload: Latency Attacks on Object Detection for Edge Devices* by Chen *et al* into a physical patch attack.
+"Overload" exploits the quadratic scaling of non-maximum suppression to try and slow the postprocessing phase of inference down by generating a lot of overlapping detections.

+If we want to optimize on the NMS wall time, one approach would be to use that as an objective for Bayesian optimization.
+For this initial test, the optimization approach increases the number of boxes and NMS wall time, though probably not enough to be practical:

 ![example patch from notebook 07](docs/notebook_07_boxcount.png)
 ![example patch from notebook 07](docs/notebook_07_nms_time.png)
 ![example patch from notebook 07](docs/notebook_07_latency_attack_image.png)

+## `08_extending_electricmayhem.ipynb`

+*COMING SOON*